SageMik/sqlite3-ohos.dart/sqlite3/README_EN.md

 ## Addition

-For any matters not covered herein, please refer to [sqlite.dart](https://github.com/simolus3/sqlite3.dart).
+For any matters not covered herein, please refer to the original repository [sqlite.dart](https://github.com/simolus3/sqlite3.dart).